 A first visit consultation takes place between 8 and 11 weeks pregnant and will usually last 30 to 45 minutes.
 During this appointment, a detailed personal and family history will be taken; a physical examination and pelvic ultrasound will be performed.
-Dating of the pregnancy will be confirmed and discussions will be made regarding Prenatal Diagnosisoptions such as Non Invasive Prenatal Diagnosis, Nuchal Translucency ultrasound assessments and Morphology ultrasounds.
+Dating of the pregnancy will be confirmed and discussions will be made regarding Prenatal Diagnosis options such as Non Invasive Prenatal Diagnosis, Nuchal Translucency ultrasound assessments and Morphology ultrasounds.

 Your next antenatal appointments usually last 15 minutes and are every four weeks until 28 weeks, every two weeks between 28 and 36 weeks and weekly until the baby is born.
 At each visit, your health and the well being of your baby are checked.
 These appointments are also a time to discuss any of your concerns regarding pregnancy, labour, feeding and parenting roles; to name a few.
 There is plenty of time for questions which are often best remembered if written down.
-Partners, family and support members are always welcome at some or all of these appointments.
+Partners, family and support people are always welcome (subject to COVID-19 restrictions) at some or all of these appointments.
 Extra appointments may be required if problems or concerns arise.

 Whilst in hospital, Fiona will see you every day of your stay at the Mater Mothers Private Hospital.
 The number of days you spend in hospital will differ for each family.
 Learning about your new baby and their needs is not rushed.
 You will go home when you and your baby ready.